 The stress of losing a loved one is hard enough.
 Fulfilling their estate planning requests while grieving is not only complex, but can be very confusing.
 Navigating Georgia’s probate court system, wrapping up final tax filings, and adhering to legal requirements for administering estates is a burden you should not take on by yourself.
 Let the expert Atlanta probate lawyer at Siedentopf Law take care of it for you.

-Atlanta probate firm Siedentopf Law is here to help.
-We’ve helped individuals and families across Metro Atlanta with their probate needs, including general monitoring and management of standard probate processes, as well as advising on and representation for issues including intestacy concerns, rumors of elder financial abuse prior to death, contesting of the will, government liens on estate assets and more.
+Our team is experienced at assisting individuals and families across Metro Atlanta with their probate needs.
+This includes the monitoring and management of the probate process, as well as advising on issues such as intestacy, elder financial abuse, will contests, government liens on estate assets, and more.
 Reach out to us today about how we can help you through all aspects of Georgia’s probate process.

 An Overview of Georgia’s Probate Process